 How to Configure Websites

-In the Azure Management Portal you can change the configuration options for websites and you can link website to other Azure resources.
-For example, you can link websites to a SQL Database to provide additional functionality.
-You can also configure websites to use a new or existing MySQL database.
+In the Azure Management Portal, you can change the configuration options for websites and link to other Azure resources, such as a database.

 Table of Contents

 How to: Change configuration options for a website

 - In the Management Portal, open the website's management pages.

 Framework versions.
 Set these options if your app uses any these frameworks:

 - .NET Framework: Set the .NET framework version.

 - PHP: Set the PHP version, or **OFF **to disable PHP.